 A good starting point might be to quickly review the differences between food fraud, food defense plans, and food safety.

-- Food fraud is intentional adulteration with the purpose of economic gain.
+Food fraud is intentional adulteration with the purpose of economic gain.

-As with most crimes, perpetrators are those who have both a motive and an opportunity, and this pandemic has created ample amounts of both.
-Motives have multiplied as financial hardship is ballooning; markets are plunging; unemployment is at a record-breaking high; and certain business sectors are becoming obsolete.
-Opportunities have grown as normalcy is disrupted, according to Stephanie Lopez, VP of Operations - Americas at AIB International – an insight she shared during a recent talk with TraceGains’ CEO Gary Nowacki.
-It's much harder to detect something out of the ordinary when everything is disrupted.
+Criminals need a motive and an opportunity, and the pandemic has opened the door for both.
+Motives have multiplied as financial hardship rises; markets plunge; unemployment reaches record-breaking highs, and many business sectors struggle.
+According to Stephanie Lopez, VP of Operations for the Americas at AIB International, “Opportunities for fraud increase when there's a disruption to normalcy.
+It's much harder to detect something out of the ordinary when everything is changing.”

-All these variations from the norm increase a company's vulnerability.
-Because the biggest food fraud risk comes from suppliers, Lopez says that step one for food, beverage, and dietary supplement companies should be to retain as much of their normal rigorous supplier approval and monitoring program as possible.
-The fewer exceptions companies make, the better.
+“These variations from the norm increase a company's vulnerability.
+Because the most prominent food fraud risk comes from suppliers," Lopez said.
+"The first step for food, beverage, and dietary supplements companies is to retain as much rigorous supplier approval and monitoring processes as possible.
+The fewer exceptions companies make, the better.”

 Audits are the Answer

-"The key here, Lopez said, is related to staffing.
-Many companies are hiring temporary or new personnel to replace lost employees or to supplement their workforce.
-“There's nothing wrong with this," Lopez added.
-"The key is to understand that you don’t need to assign all tasks of a certain role to a temp or new employee.
-Higher risk activities should be retained by the more experienced personnel.
-So, if the additional scrutiny is part of receiving, for example, consider dividing receiving responsibilities into low risk and high risk, and then assigning only low-risk activities to less experienced personnel.”
+"The key here is related to staffing.
+Many companies are hiring temporary or new personnel to replace lost employees or to supplement the workforce.
+There's nothing wrong with this," Lopez added.
+"The key is not to expect temporary and new employees to take on all responsibilities.
+More experienced personnel should retain higher-risk activities.
+For example, if additional scrutiny is part of receiving, consider dividing receiving duties into low and high-risk tasks and then assigning only low-risk activities to less experienced personnel.

 "As a refresher, liquid or finely ground ingredients are easier to dilute," Lopez pointed out.
 "Think about comparing the whole cashew vs. cashew powder or cashew butter.
-It would be much easier to detect a foreign substance mixed in with whole cashews.
-We also have historical information that tells us which ingredients have been targets of fraud.
-Finally, the region where the ingredient is sourced can also influence the likelihood of fraud."
+It's much easier to detect a foreign substance mixed in with whole cashews.
+We also have historical information that tells us which ingredients are fraud targets.
+Finally, the sourcing location can also influence the likelihood of fraud."

-"Finally, there is some temporary latitude with regards to regulations right now," Lopez explained.
-“It’s important companies are clear about which regulations have latitude and which don't.
+"Finally, there's some temporary latitude regarding regulations right now," Lopez explained.
+"Companies must be clear about which regulations have latitude and which don't.
 Don't just take a supplier's word for it.
-For example, with fewer people going to restaurants right now and more people getting their food from grocery stores, the FDA and USDA are allowing products packed and labeled for food service to grocery retailers."
+For example, with fewer people going to restaurants and more people buying food from grocery stores, the FDA and USDA allow companies to sell products packed and labeled for food service to grocery retailers."